oxfordinternetinstitute/oxonfair/README.md

     pip install oxonfair

 By default, this will only install the necessary dependencies sklearn; pandas; and numpy.
-You will not be able to load standard datasets, without installing `ucimlrepo`.
 You will have to install `matplotlib` to plot.

 ### Compare with Fairlearn